ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_asset_en.md

 ## Digital asset account management

+The following code shows some common digital asset functions:
 * Create digital asset account

 ```
 OntSdk ontSdk = OntSdk.getInstance();
 Account acct = ontSdk.getWalletMgr().createAccount("password");
-//any account or identity, once created, are stored in the memory only.
-A write api should be invoked when writing to a wallet file.
+//any account or identity, once created is stored in memory only.
+A write api should be invoked to write to a wallet file.
 ontSdk.getWalletMgr().writeWallet();
 ```